DavaughnHoots/energy-audit-tool-backend/README.md

 - **Description**: The total power consumed by the equipment or building, measured in kilowatts (kW).
 - **How to Obtain**:
   - **Power Meters**: Install high-resolution power meters to measure real-time power consumption.
-  - **Utility Bills**: Refer to electricity bills which often indicate peak and average power usage.
+  - **Utility Bills**: Refer to electricity bills, often indicating peak and average power usage.
-  - **Manufacturer Specifications**: Check the specifications of electrical equipment for their rated power consumption.
+  - **Manufacturer Specifications**: Check the electrical equipment specifications for their rated power consumption.
 - **Learning Resources**:
   - [Understanding Electrical Power](https://www.electronics-tutorials.ws/power/power_1.html)
   - [How to Read a Power Meter](https://www.energy.gov/energysaver/reading-your-electric-meter)

 #### 2. Duration (Hours)

-- **Description**: The total time (in hours) that the equipment or building operates within a specific period.
+- **Description**: The time (in hours) the equipment or building operates within a specific period.
 - **How to Obtain**:
   - **Operational Logs**: Maintain logs of operational hours for equipment.
   - **Building Schedules**: Use building management schedules to determine active hours.